kuntalakrishna/aws-alerting/README.md

 6. Periodic check for Active CloudFormation stacks to save the cost

 ## CloudTrail Serverless stack
 This stack creates a CloudTrail which posts the trails periodically to S3.
-As AWS suggests, the first copy of CloudTrail is free, so this will not incurr any cost.
-Depending on the size of Trails, you might incurr S3 storage charges.
-However, these charges for S3 storage would be very minimal (either $0.00 or not more than few cents a month).
-To create this stack, follow the steps mentioned in cloudtrail/README.md
+As AWS suggests, the first copy of CloudTrail is free, so this trail will not incurr any cost.
+However, depending on the size of Trails, you might incurr **S3 storage charges** which would be very minimal (either $0.00 or not more than few cents a month).

 Follow the instructions at [CloudTrail](cloudtrail/README.md) to create this stack on AWS.

 ## Slack Alerts Serverless stack
 As part of this stack, an SNS Topic is created to which a `slack-alerts` lambda is subscribed.
-As soon as a message is published on this SNS Topic, alerts lambda captures it and sends an alert to Slack by formatting a message which is consumable by Slack. `cloudformation-active-stacks` checks for the active stacks periodically (configurable value which is currently set as  everyday at `18:00` and `22:00` as part of this stack).
-If there are any stacks active, it constructs a message and posts it to the above mentioned SNS Topic which is in turn alerted on Slack. `cloudtrail-listener` lambda subscribes itself for cloudtrail S3 bucket put object events and parses the json data to find relative events.
+As soon as a message is published on this SNS Topic, alerts lambda captures it and sends an alert to Slack by formatting a message which is consumable by Slack.

+`cloudformation-active-stacks` checks for the active stacks periodically (configurable value which is currently set as  everyday at `18:00` and `22:00` as part of this stack).
+If there are any stacks active, it constructs a message and posts it to the above mentioned SNS Topic which is in turn sends an alert to the slack channel.

+`cloudtrail-listener` lambda subscribes itself for cloudtrail S3 bucket put object events and parses the json data to find relative events.
 It only looks for the events configured in [event-filters.yml](slack-alerts/cloudtrail-listener/event-filters.yml) file where you can specify ignore/exclude filters for particular events.

 Follow the instructions at [Slack Alerts](slack-alerts/README.md) to create this stack on AWS.